Update on the treatment of FIP with antiviral drugs in 2025 (Bova)

 • A cat imported to the UK from Cyprus in August has been confirmed to be infected with the new strain.

-dr. Demetris Epaminondas, vice-president of the Pancyprian Veterinary Association (PVA), first learned of the "worryingly increased number of FIP cases" last December from his wife, a clinical veterinarian.
-He soon began receiving similar messages from other doctors.
+Dr. Demetris Epaminondas, vice president of the Pancyprian Veterinary Association (PVA), first learned of the “alarming increase in FIP cases” in December last year from his wife, a practicing veterinarian.
+He soon began receiving similar reports from other doctors.

-A possible increase in the deadly feline disease is causing particular concern in the area, sometimes called "cat island," where cats roam, stretch, hunt and sleep everywhere.
-Large colonies of cats, which are revered as saints, live in and near monasteries, where they are cared for by monks.
+The potential rise in the deadly feline disease is of particular concern in an area sometimes called “cat island,” where cats roam, scurry, hunt and sleep everywhere.
+Large colonies of the cats, revered as holy, live in and around monasteries, where they are cared for by monks.
 Elsewhere, residents feed and care for neighborhood felines.
-The number of cats on the island is not officially estimated.
+There is no official estimate of the number of cats on the island.

 PVA sent a questionnaire to 150 veterinary clinics in Cyprus to try to find out what was going on.
 Twenty-four clinics reported a total of approximately 500 cases of FIP in the first three months of 2023, a tenfold increase over the first three months of the previous year.
 In April, the number of reports peaked at around 2,000 cases.